mancunian1792/Docker_Udemy_course/round_robin.md

 # Round Robin.

-* In this test, we are going to create 2 elastic search servers with the same net alias so that whenever we hit the dns (alias name) we try to hit the 2 different servers.
+* In this test, we are going to create 2 elastic search servers with the same net alias so that whenever we hit the dns (alias name) we try to hit the 2 different containers.

 * First, we need to create a network. **docker network create search**
 * Then create 2 elastic search servers and attach it to the network.